gterreran/GONet_Wizard/docs/source/index.rst

 See the :doc:`CLI <cli>` page a description on how to use some of the functionalities from the command line.

-The following modules are included in the GONet Wizard package:
+The following packages are included in the GONet Wizard:

 - :mod:`GONet_Wizard.GONet_dashboard`
 - :mod:`GONet_Wizard.GONet_utils`